 Fig.9.
 COM1 (barcode scanner).
 The configuration window of the parser.

 Fig.10.
 COM2 (scale).
 The configuration window of the parser.

 The configuration process will become effortless if you've examined your data flow in the data logger window (fig.6 and 7).
 You should type in the same as in the data logger window in fields 1 and 2.
 Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
 You should type value from the fig.3, which is underlined by red.
 The options #3 is activated because we need to append our date/time stamp to each record.

 The parser should ignore some records in the scale's data flow because they contain unstable weight data.
 Therefore we should configure the filter to remove these records from parsing.
 These records contain "SD" characters, and we should create a corresponding filter rule (Fig.11).

 You will be adding a new filter rule (Fig.11, pos.
 1) by clicking the "Add item" button (Fig.11, pos.
 2).

 Fig.11.
 COM2 (scale).
 Filer rules.

-Ok.
+OK.
 We are going to the next page.
-This is a very important part of the parser configuration.
+It is a significant part of the parser configuration.
 The parser uses this information to extract parser items (variables) from a data packet.
-The data packet from the barcode scanner contains 2 data items, which should be placed to different variables.
-Later, these variables will be used in the data export and data filter plug-ins.
-In our case values from these variables will be placed to different columns of a target MySQL table.
+The barcode scanner's data packet contains 2 data items, which should be placed on different variables.
+Later, you can use these variables in the data export and data filter plugins.
+In our case, values from these variables will be placed in different columns of a target MySQL table.